plokkingmachine/ssystems/README.md

 echo "}"
 ```

-The admin passwd for Moodle is placed in `/roor/moodle_adminpasswd`
+The admin passwd for Moodle is placed in `/root/moodle_adminpasswd`

+# Developing a new Activity/module